quicwg/multipath/draft-ietf-quic-multipath.md

 --- abstract

-This document specifies a multipath extension for the QUIC protocol to enable the creation and management of multiple paths for a single connection.
+This document specifies a multipath extension for the QUIC protocol to enable the simultaneous usage of multiple paths for a single connection.
-It proposes a standard way to create and delete paths or to manage path identifiers and the numbering of packets, adding the capability to use multiple paths simultaneously for data transmission.
+It proposes a standard way to create, delete, and manage paths using identifiers.
 It does not specify address discovery or management, nor how applications using QUIC schedule traffic over multiple paths.